ohmss/workshop-betterreads/README.md

 ![new_terminal](https://github.com/datastaxdevs/workshop-betterreads/blob/master/img/app3.png?raw=true)

 This is only what we can do at this point.
-To mark the book as read we will need to authenticate against `GITHUB`.
+To mark the book as read we will need to authenticate with `Google` or `Github`.

 [🏠 Back to Table of Contents](#-table-of-content)